How to Estimate Agile Team Velocity for Project Success

-One of the most important measures in Agile is team velocity.
+One of the most essential measures in Agile is team velocity.
 We rely on this size to determine how many tasks we want to complete in a given sprint.
 This, in turn, translates into the length of work on the entire project.
 The biggest challenge is to get a good team speed estimate early in the project.
 How can this task be made easier?
 About it in today’s post.

 What is team speed?